 LinkedIn Sales Navigator Alternative

-LinkedIn Sales Navigator is built for teams searching a huge database.
-Embers is the LinkedIn Sales Navigator alternative for founders who want to turn post engagement, comments, and competitor conversations into a daily follow-up queue.
+Sales Navigator is built for database search.
+Embers is built for founder-led teams that want to turn LinkedIn post engagement, comments, keyword mentions, and competitor conversations into a ranked follow-up queue.

 Sales Navigator